 (ii) which have common boundaries and which in the opinion of the Commissioner should be treated as a single lot for the purpose of this Subdivision;

-“residence” includes flat, apartment or other residential unit.
+residence includes flat, apartment or other residential unit.

 97. Transactions between spouses or de facto partners that are exempt transactions